 Boardwalk Lodge is unique among Alaska’s fishing lodges in that it is close to both fresh and saltwater fishing.
-This makes costly and time consuming fly-outs unnecessary, though they are available if you prefer.
+This makes costly and time-consuming fly-outs unnecessary, though they can be arranged at an added cost.
 The lodge boasts 23 fishable lakes, streams, and rivers within a short, scenic drive, and a fleet of Suburbans to get you to the fish quickly, comfortably, and safely.

 What kinds of fishing boats are available?

 Only the best!
 Each of our new or nearly new 26 foot V-Hull Cuddy style boats has a heated cabin with sanitary facilities, GPS navigation, fish finders and radio communication equipment onboard.
 Just 4 guests to a vessel.
-These boats are particularly well suited for Alaska fishing, water and weather conditions.
-Boat captains are all coast guard certified and trained in CPR and first aid.
+These boats are particularly well-suited for Alaska fishing, water and weather conditions.
+Boat captains are all U.S. Coast Guard Certified and trained in CPR and first aid.

 How long can I fish with a Guide or Captain each day?

-Captains and guides are scheduled for ten hours fishing time each day, from 7 a.m. to 5 p.m.
+Captains and guides are scheduled for nine hours fishing time each day, from 7 a.m. to 4 p.m.
 Additional hours may be arranged with the lodge manager at his discretion for a moderate per-hour cost.

 How do I obtain an Alaska fishing license?